How Entrepreneurs Hurt SEO

 Is it weird to think that there are probably people across the world that look almost identical to you?

-Probably the most obvious example we have seen of this is businesses that have chosen to create business names that used to be an advantage when telephone books and Yellow Pages were so prominent.
+Probably the most obvious example we have seen of this is businesses that have chosen to utilize company names that used to be an advantage when telephone books and Yellow Pages were so prominent.

 Imagine if your name was AAA anything, and you had to ensure that when people search for your business name, you are the one that pops up in a Google query.
 While the transition from Yellow Pages to online listings is obvious now, we must remember that there will be another strategic change sometime in the future.